WRECK-d/wreckd-website/content/about/index.md

 ## Philosphy

 ### Kaitiakitanga
-People are part of nature, not seperate from it.
-We roam the tracks, ridges and riverbeds.
-We have a special connection to the Wellington ngahere, the Aorangi, Remutaka and Tararua.
+Through our actions we enhance te taiao and its's mauri.
+People are part of nature, not seperate.

 ### Manaakitanga
-We find both freedom and purpose in the wilderness and want to help others find their path to the backcountry, whatever their level of experience.
+Mana grows when you uplift others.
+We are encouraging and respecting of differences.

 ### Whanaungatanga
-We honour the rich history of the hills, and work towards the preservation of these landscapes.
-We share suffering in the pursuit of adventure.
+The sense of shared identity.
+Our interconnected community grows and builds to something bigger than ourselves.

 ### Manawaroa
 We are a community of shared struggle and ambition.
+Embrace challenge, together.

 ## Committee